pickle-prick/rubik/README.md

 ## Development Setup Instructions

-**Note: Currently, only x64 linux and Windows development are supported.**
+**Note: Currently, only x64 linux and Windows development are supported.**Currently, only x64 linux and Windows development are supported

+**Note: Window build is broken for now.**

 ### Linux Setup